rtahmasbi/FirewallX/README.md

 (todo)

 ## Proxy server
 For the Proxy server, I use the `squid` package.
+The default port is 3128.
-Here is an example to filter facebook that it works great:
+Here is an example to filter facebook that it works great.
+The reply message is `403 Forbidden`:

 ```
 $ curl -v -x http://192.168.0.1:3128 http://www.facebook.com/